thenura442/thenura442/README.md

 As a full-stack developer, I excel in the MEAN stack, proficient in both frontend and backend development.
 With over three years of freelancing experience, I've honed my skills across various technologies and methodologies, ensuring proficiency in all aspects of the software development process.

 Adept at effective communication and collaboration, I am eager to contribute my expertise to diverse projects, driving innovation and success.
-As I continue to evolve and expand my skill set, I am poised to make a lasting impact in the world of software engineering.<br>
+As I continue to evolve and expand my skill set, I am poised to make a lasting impact in the world of software engineering.<br><br>

 # Connect With Me